Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

 \subsection{Linear model for IS coupling currents}

 We consider a Rutherford cable made of $\Ns$ strands, compressed together and transposed with a transposition length $p_\text{s}$.
 The geometry is periodic along $\ez$ and has a periodicity length $\ell_\text{s} = p_\text{s}/\Ns$, see Fig.~\ref{circuitModel}.
 The cable carries a transport current $I_\text{t}$ and is subject to a transverse magnetic field (perpendicular to $\ez$).
 We assume that the applied magnetic field is independent of $z$, and that there is no axial magnetic field (parallel to $\ez$).
 Notations for the cable properties are gathered in Table~\ref{cable_parameters}.
-The table also contains notations for the homogenized model that are introduced later in Section~\ref{sec_homogenized}.

 Contacts between strands permit the flow of IS coupling currents.
 We distinguish two types of contacts: adjacent and crossing, pictured in blue and red, respectively, in Fig.~\ref{circuitModel}(a) and (c).
 The contact resistance between adjacent strands over periodicity length $\ell_\text{s}$ is denoted by $\Ra$ ($\Omega$).
 The contact resistance between crossing strands, i.e., the resistance associated with the surface of one of the red rhombuses in Fig.~\ref{circuitModel}(a), is denoted by $\Rc$ ($\Omega$).